-- · ppfname is the name of a PPF file that corresponds to the source file to be modified.
-For example, 5vmtcp30.
+- ppfname is the name of a PPF file that corresponds to the source file to be modified.
+For example, 5vmtcp40.
 If you have created an override for the PPF file in question, use your override file name. - compname is the installed component name with which the source file is associated.
-For example, for TCP/IP for z/VM (5VMTCP30), you would use either: tcpip or tcpipsfs - 5 Establish the correct minidisk access order.
+For example, for TCP/IP for z/VM (5VMTCP40), you would use either: tcpip or tcpipsfs vmfsetup ppfname compname where ppfname and compname are the same as described in step 4.

+5 Establish the correct minidisk access order.